-So in this tutorial, we’ll show you how to create a change request form in WordPress.
+We’ll show you how to create a change request form using a template in WordPress.

-So, a change request form is a tool that lets project managers see what changes they’re dealing with, the impact it’ll have on a project, and the demands it places on the project team.
+You might want to add additional fields so that your project managers understand the impact the change will have on a project, and the demands it places on the project team.
 Then, a manager can decide whether to take action on the request.

 How to Create a Change Request Form in WordPress